-- Level 2 Observable inputs, other than quoted market prices, that are either directly or indirectly observable in the marketplace for identical or similar assets and liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets and liabilities; and - Level 3 Unobservable inputs that are supported by little or no market activity that is significant to the fair value of assets or liabilities.
+- Level 1 Observable inputs that reflect quoted market prices, (unadjusted) for identical assets and liabilities in active markets: - Level 2 Observable inputs, other than quoted market prices, that are either directly or indirectly observable in the marketplace for identical or similar assets and liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets and liabilities: and - Level 3 Unobservable inputs that are supported by little or no market activity that is significant to the fair value of assets or liabilities.

 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The Partnership uses prices and inputs that are current as of the measurement date, including during periods of market volatility.
 Therefore, classification of inputs within the hierarchy may change from period to period depending upon the ability to observe those prices and inputs.
-The Partnership's assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of fair value for certain assets and liabilities and their placement within the fair value hierarchy.
+The Partnership's assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the valuation of fair value for certain assets and liabilities and their placement within the fair value hierarchy.
 The Partnership measures the fair value of its Funds Held in Escrow, which approximates the related carrying value; using quoted market prices for identical assets (level one).